themains/piedomains/README.rst

 .. image:: https://static.pepy.tech/badge/piedomains
     :target: https://pepy.tech/project/piedomains

-The package infers the kind of content hosted by domain using the domain name, and the content, and screenshot from the homepage.
+The package infers the kind of content hosted by a domain using the domain name, the textual content, and the screenshot of the homepage.

 We use domain category labels from `Shallalist  <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZXTQ7V>`__ and build our own training dataset by scraping and taking screenshots of the homepage.
 The final dataset used to train the model is posted on the `Harvard Dataverse <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZXTQ7V>`__.
 Python notebooks used to build the models can be found `here <https://github.com/themains/piedomains/tree/55cd5ea68ccec58ab2152c5f1d6fb9e6cf5df363/piedomains/notebooks>`__ and the model files can be found `here <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YHWCDC>`__